djrtl/scrum-questions/README.md

 # Scrum questions
 Questions for a possible company-wide/team-wide scrum survey.

+These questions are a work in progress, and contributions are welcome through PR or issues opened on [the github's project page](https://github.com/djrtl/scrum-questions).
+This text is copyrighted by the original author, Matteo Mecucci, and licensed under a permissive [CC by-sa 4.0 license](LICENSE.md).

 For each question, the possible answers are:
 * No opinion
 * Yes, to a large extent